 * The Carers' Call to Action was a time-limited campaign to raise awareness of dementia carer issues; it was wound down at the end of March 2015, but its work continues through a new organisation, Tide.

-Update 2019: A new charity, Dementia Carers Count, has been set up specifically to support family dementia carers, offering 3-day residential courses for respite, education on dementia, coping strategies, practical, legal and financial information-sharing, resilience-building, and peer support.
-These courses currently take place in hotels in Birmingham and Swindon (prior to opening of a national resource centre in 2020), and are free at point of attendance (with donations welcomed toward the next intake, on a pay-it-forward scheme).
+Update 2019: A new charity, Dementia Carers Count, has been set up specifically to support family dementia carers, offering 3-day residential and one-day sole topic courses for respite, education on dementia, coping strategies, practical, legal and financial information-sharing, resilience-building, and peer support.
+These courses currently take place in a Birmingham hotel, prior to opening of a national resource centre in 2020-21.
 More details on link above.

 Dementia UK Admiral Nurses and their helpline also offer support, as does UK Alzheimer's Society and its online Talking Point forum (peer support).